| Quality

 care.”

-Evidence refers to itself as the “International source of
+refers to itself as the “International source of the

-always known that there is variation in quality even with these,
+known that there is variation in quality even with these, most

 their reputation is so high, coupled with transparent and reasonably

-our efforts to provide a solid footing for our evidence reviews,
+to provide a solid footing for our evidence reviews, Delfini

-Delfini frequently conducts audits of even these, considered to
+frequently conducts audits of even these, considered to be the

-be the most rigorous, of evidence-based sources.
-Regrettably, we
+most rigorous, of evidence-based sources.
+Regrettably, we routinely

-routinely find that we cannot rely on conclusions of the reviewers.
+find that we cannot rely on conclusions of the reviewers.
+The

-Poor assessment of study quality.
-This problem seems to happen for
+of study quality.
+This problem seems to happen for a couple

-a couple of reasons. a) The method to assess the original study
+of reasons. a) The method to assess the original study quality

-Lack of exclusion of studies of uncertain validity or usefulness
+of studies of uncertain validity or usefulness — which

-Most astonishingly — cause and effect conclusions drawn from
+— cause and effect conclusions drawn from evidence which

 1: Cochrane Review